-SAN DIEGO, CA (August 17, 2021) – The San Diego County Board of Supervisors today adopted a resolution in support of Action for Spent Fuel Solutions Now, a coalition formed to advocate for the relocation of spent nuclear fuel from the San Onofre Nuclear Generating Station (SONGS) to an offsite federally licensed storage or disposal facility.
+SAN DIEGO, CA (August 17, 2021) – The San Diego County Board of Supervisors today adopted a resolution in support of Spent Fuel Solutions, a coalition formed to advocate for the relocation of spent nuclear fuel from the San Onofre Nuclear Generating Station (SONGS) to an offsite federally licensed storage or disposal facility.
 Supervisors voted 5-0 in favor of the resolution, joining Orange County, the Capistrano Unified School District, and the City of San Clemente in lending support to the coalition.

 “The removal of spent nuclear fuel from SONGS has long been a priority for me and for San Diego County,” said Supervisor Jim Desmond, a coalition founding member and co-chair who represents the district where SONGS is located.
 “By joining the coalition in a unanimous, bipartisan vote, my colleagues and I have reaffirmed this commitment and taken action to advocate for a federally supported offsite solution for spent fuel storage and disposal.”

 Several speakers expressed support during the hearing, including Orange County Supervisor Lisa Bartlett and representatives from LiUNA Local 89, San Diego Coastkeeper and the San Diego Regional Chamber of Commerce.